 The Healthcare Facilities Accreditation Program (HFAP), founded by the American Osteopathic Association, lists names of acute hospitals and their laboratories, critical access hospitals, office-based and other ambulatory surgery centers; behavioral health, and primary stroke centers, that are accredited under the HFAP program.
 Competitor to the Joint Commission

 Find free reports on deficiencies for AL nursing homes, assisted living, outpatient surgery facilities, hospitals, home health agencies, hospices, end stage renal disease treatment (kidney dialysis) centers, rehab facilities and more.
 Some Inspection reports may contain no deficiencies, but simply report a regulatory visit.
+Be prepared to see all facilities listed, even those whose licenses have been terminated, and facilities that have closed.
+Updated with 2019 survey results.
 Site by the Alabama Department of Public Health

 Shows complaints, incidents (referred to as occurrences), inspection surveys, and adverse events that must be reported to the state for all types of facilities licensed by Colorado, including hospitals, nursing homes, assisted living residences, ambulatory surgery, birth centers, chiropractic centers, dialysis clinics, hospice and home health agencies, outpatient physical therapy, adult day programs, mental health clinics, portable x-ray services, trauma center.
 State government website by the CO Department of Public Health and Environment